National Security Legislative Calendar

 On June 25, the Senate completed action on a “minibus” appropriations package — combining more than one fiscal 2019 appropriations bill — including Energy-Water, Military Construction-Veterans and Legislative Branch.
 The bill was approved by a vote of 86-5.
 There were no major changes to the bill on the Senate floor.
 The House has already passed its version.

 Both the House and Senate cleared a three-appropriations bill package that provides funds for the Departments of Energy and Veterans, Congressional operations, water projects and military construction for fiscal year 2019.
-The bill is waiting for the President’s signature.
+On September 21, the President signed the first “mini-bus” appropriations package, including Energy-Water, Military Construction-Veterans and Legislative Branch.

 Fiscal Year 2019 State and Foreign Operations Appropriations Bill